How to watch NASCAR at Fontana: TV info, weather, odds for Auto Club

 When is the Auto Club Speedway race in 2023?

 Before the race on Sunday, there will be practice and qualifying sessions.
-The 36-car field will be split into two groups, with each group practicing for 15 minutes on Saturday beginning at 1 p.m.
-CT.
+The 36-car field will be split into two groups, with each group practicing for 15 minutes on Saturday beginning at 2 p.m.
+ET.

 Qualifying will start immediately after practice.
 Each car from the two practice groups will make a single lap, with the five fastest times in each group advancing to the final round.
 In the final round, the 10 drivers each make a single lap to set the starting order.